utshomax/postman-docs/src/pages/docs/sending-requests/variables.md

 You can add and edit variables at any time.
 All you need to include for a new variable is a name.
 You can choose to supply an initial value, but you can also set it later, including from [scripts](https://learning.postman.com/docs/writing-scripts/intro-to-scripts/).
 Use a variable's checkbox to turn it on or off.

 Initial values are shared when you share a collection or environment.
 Current values are local and not synced or shared.
-See [Sharing and persisting data](#sharing-and-persisting-data) for more on local versus synced variables.
+See [Initial and current values](#initial-and-current-values) for more on local versus synced variables.

 ## Using variables